-See the manufacturer's user guide provided in your InfoCase for further key features as well as operating, safety, maintenance, and troubleshooting information.
+Refer to the manufacturer's user guide provided in your InfoCase for complete operating instructions, safety precautions, and maintenance information.

 ICE MAKER

 Some refrigerators are equipped with an automatic ice maker system.
 The ice maker unit is installed in the freezer compartment of the refrigerator.